rango527/farmfresh_wordpressAndReactNative/wp-content/plugins/product-quantity-for-woocommerce/readme.txt

 * Enable **decimal quantities** in WooCommerce.
 * Replace standard WooCommerce quantity number input with **dropdown**.
 * Set **exact (i.e. fixed) allowed or disallowed quantities** (as comma separated list).
+* Show total price for the quantity in 5 locations: Before / instead / after the price, before / after add to cart
+* Define a unit to show next to price (i.e. $10 per KG)

 = More Features =